drivexcite/NetCorePolly/README.md

-# Boundded Concurrency and Resiliency for .NET Apps
+# Bounded Concurrency and Resiliency for .NET Apps

 Thi repository is intended to provide a starting point to implement concurrency and resiliency strategies for .NET async tasks.
 It includes two projects, a server and a client.